Submissions

 2. A copy of the manuscript

-• The paper must contain the title of the paper, an abstract (approx. 200 words), keywords (minimum of 5; maximum of 10), and then the manuscript must follow.
-Please do not include references in the abstract.
+• The paper must contain the title of the paper, an abstract (not exceeding 1,400 characters with spaces), up to six keywords/keyword phrases, and then the manuscript must follow.
+Please do not include references in the abstract, and avoid acronyms where possible.

 • Ensure a blind review: